-Seattle temperatures could reach 70s this weekend; here’s how long the sun will stick around
+Seattle temperatures could reach 70s this weekend and beyond

 Forecasters with the National Weather Service in Seattle tend to describe this using words like “dry” and “sunny.”

-“But you could also categorize it as ‘nice,'” meteorologist Carly Kovacik said.
+“But you could also categorize it as ‘nice,’ ” meteorologist Carly Kovacik said.
 “Dry and sunny sounds nice to me.”

 A convergence zone Wednesday evening over Kitsap and Snohomish counties could bring scattered but light showers to those areas, Kovacik said.